-Whew!
-Finally sitting.
-I am happily writing this back at La Tortuga, enjoying my glass of wine and spuntini (snacks).
-To be honest, my whole body is kind of aching.
-But why am I feeling this way?
-Let me start from the beginning.
+Now that I am finally sitting, I can say that I am happily writing this post back at La Tortuga, enjoying my glass of wine and spuntini (snacks).
+But to be honest, my whole body is kind of aching.

-After an unfortunately rough night of sleep (I woke up at 3 a.m. and couldn’t fall back asleep until almost 6), I convinced myself to get up and start my day.
-Luckily my mid-night rise provided me with some much needed suitcase organization and writing time, so I didn’t have much to do before I packed up to check out and move to my new home.
-Conveniently just across the street from Pietre di Mare, I met Wanda in front of B&B Solemare, where she kindly stowed my luggage for me until my room would be ready.
+After a seriously rough night of sleep (I woke up at 3 a.m. and couldn’t fall back asleep until almost 6 a.m.), I convinced myself to get up and start my day.
+Luckily my mid-night rise provided me with some much needed suitcase organization and writing, so I didn’t have much to do before I packed up to check out and move to my new home.
+Conveniently just across the street from Pietre di Mare, I met Wanda in front of B&B Solemare, where she stowed my luggage for me until my room would be ready later that day.

-Then I was off.
-I walked back to the train station to purchase a hiking ticket for the day, and then headed towards the trail-head.
-Luckily for me, Monterosso al Mare is the first of the 5 towns in Cinque Terre, and therefore, technically the start of the trail (you can hike from any city in any direction, I just like the idea of starting from the very beginning).
+And then I was off.
+I walked to the train station to purchase a hiking ticket for the day, and then headed towards the trailhead.
+Luckily for me, Monterosso al Mare is the first of the 5 towns in Cinque Terre, and therefore technically the start of the trail.
+(You can hike from any city in any direction, I just like the idea of starting from the very beginning.)

 My first hike was from Monterosso, to probably the most photographically famous town in Cinque Terre, Vernazza.

-The hike was tough.
-I am not going to sugar coat this, I was huffing and puffing for all 2 hours of it.
-I actually saw several couples with either a baby or toddler harnessed into a backpack, and was thinking to myself, “how are you not dying right now?”
-But even though it was tough, it was also so beautiful and completely rewarding.
+I’m not going to sugar coat this, the hike was tough.
+I was huffing and puffing for all 2 hours of it.
+I actually saw several couples with either a baby or a toddler harnessed into a backpack, and I was thinking to myself, “how are you not dying right now?”
+But even though it was tough, it was also completely rewarding.

 When Vernazza finally came into sight, I felt so happy and excited to start the downward portion of the hike.
-And also taken back a bit, Vernazza is as beautiful in person, if not more, than it is in the pictures.
+But I also felt taken back a bit, Vernazza is far more beautiful in person than it is in the pictures.

 I had timed my hike to arrive for lunch, and I was big time ready to sit down.
 After a bit of walking around Vernazza, and getting a lay for the town, I decided against a sit down restaurant for lunch, and opted to create my own picnic.

-cute man playing the saxophone as I entered Vernazza
+just a cute Italian man playing the saxophone as I entered Vernazza

-I picked up some cheese, nespole, prosciutto and mortadella from one market, a piece of farinata (sort of a chickpea crepe) from a bakery and brought it all to a little wine shop, where I ordered a glass of the local wine to enjoy with my food.
+I picked up some cheese, nespole, prosciutto and mortadella from one market, a piece of farinata (think chickpea crepe) from a bakery, and brought it all to a little wine shop, where I ordered a glass of the local wine to enjoy with my food.
 It was perfection.
-Just the bit of respite that I needed from the sun and mountains.
+And exactly the bit of respite that I needed from the sun and the mountains.

 After lunch I wandered back to the port area of town, where I was surprised to find a lot of people swimming.
-But they ended up inspiring me, and I decided to enjoy the water a bit too.
-So I slipped my shoes off, rolled up my pants and soaked my feet in the cold Mediterranean waters.
+Feeling a mixture of jealous and inspired, I decided to enjoy the water a bit too.
+So I slipped off my shoes, rolled up my pants and soaked my feet in the cold Mediterranean waters.

 After some nice quiet time, I got myself ready and headed back to the trail to start my way towards Corniglia.
 Although this was not as tough of a hike, my body was sore and tired both from traveling to Italy and my earlier hike, so I was a bit slow on this one.